WillStephen/TextFilterer/README.md

 ### Higher-level tests
 The solution includes unit tests, but adding some integration tests would be a good next step (by 'integration test' I mean a test that checks how all the classes operate together, possibly using e.g. [System.IO.Abstractions](https://github.com/TestableIO/System.IO.Abstractions) to mock the file system).
 The test could create a file, run the program without any mocking, and check that the printed output is equal to a known expected value.

+### File validation
+Currently the program doesn't catch exceptions thrown if, for example, the input file doesn't exist or the user doesn't have permission to access it.
+This means the program prints the stack trace to the console and exits, which isn't very user-friendly.
+Deliberate file validation, with appropriate error messages, would be an improvement.

 ### More command-line args, or configuration
 Right now, the program preserves the punctuation of the input file.
 So, for the included file `RainInSpain.txt`, the contents `The rain in Spain stays mainly in the plain.` become simply `.` when filtered.